 - Basic information about the business.

 If you are successful, an account manager will contact you to discuss your options and what is available to you.

-There are many reasons why a business might not be able to pay their VAT bill, sometimes these causes are unexpected or that it’s during a quiet trading period.
-That’s why we work with regulated lenders who are able to offer short-term loans for businesses in need, in some cases money could be transferred to your account within 48 hours.
+There are many reasons why a business might not be able to pay its VAT bill.
+Sometimes, these causes are unexpected or occur during a quiet trading period.
+That’s why we work with regulated lenders who can offer short-term loans for businesses in need.
+In some cases, we could transfer money to your account within 48 hours.